learn-co-curriculum/dsc-ab-testing-lab/README.md

 ## Introduction

-In this lab, you'll go through the process of designing an experiment.
+In this lab, you'll go through a the process of designing an experiment.

 ## Objectives
 You will be able to: